 What a Fractional CFO Does and Does Not Do

 A Fractional CFO typically works with multiple companies simultaneously, on a retainer basis, over an extended period.
 They are not a stopgap but a strategic partner who actively shapes financial strategy, fundraising preparation, board reporting, and operational finance structures.
+The full definition with responsibilities and how the role differs from a tax advisor, controller and AI tools sits in What is a fractional CFO?.

 • Building and evolving financial reporting and KPI architecture